Avisa Recovery

 2. Set and setting: Choose a room that is cozy and safe for you on your journey.
 Choose a room that is calming and conducive to your introspection and spiritual development.

 3. Integration: After the experience, take a few days to process and absorb the new information and emotions that pop into your head.
-Journaling, talking to a counsellor or attending a support group are all good ways to process and integrate the experience into your daily life.

 Integrating hallucinogens into a comprehensive treatment plan for addiction recovery